gurezende/agno-ai-labs/jobs/resume.md

 Led model tuning and validation efforts, incorporating A/B testing and statistical techniques to ensure model robustness and business alignment.
 Applied customer segmentation techniques using algorithms like PCA combined with KMeans and Gaussian Mixture Model.
 Implemented an optimization algorithm that reduced labor and space in stores' front-end by up to 30%.
-Partnered with cross-functional teams to implement privacy-conscious dashboards for HR incident tracking, enabling secure and compliant reporting.
+Partnered with cross-functional teams to implement dashboards for HR incident tracking, enabling secure and compliant reporting.
 Created data quality checks and built data pipelines in PySpark and SQL, ensuring integrity across e-commerce systems.
 Developed and tuned models using regression and time series approaches to forecast store traffic, reducing percent error to under 2%.
 Designed and implemented ETL pipelines in Databricks, improving data quality and system integration, leading to a 20% increase in store selection accuracy.